KoreaLogicDay/KoreaLogicDay.github.io/2024/index.md

 ## How to Register and Participate

-The third Korea Logic Day 2024 will be held online via Zoom.
+The Third Korea Logic Day 2024 will be held online via Zoom.
 Please register by 10 January 2024 and the instruction on how to attend the event will be shared to the registered email on 11 January 2024.

 ~~Registration link:~~